nayelibueso/Assignment11/README.md

 - Name your new project `Assignment11` or whatever convention you use to name your assignment projects.

 - This will create a repository on github for your assignment.
-Clone this remote repository down to your local box, as you would clone any other repository.
-Place it on your box in the same folder as your other coderscampus assignments.
+Clone this remote repository down to your local computer, as you would clone any other repository.
+Place it on your computer in the same folder as your other coderscampus assignments.

 - Import into Eclipse or open with VSCode or IntelliJ as you would any other Spring boot maven project.